 Many of your planned photos will include the bouquets.
 You and your bridal party will be holding them in the photos.
 However, it is just as likely that you will have some artistic shots of the bouquets alone in your wedding album as well.

 Besides the bouquets you will be carrying, you will probably also choose to decorate the wedding ceremony site and the wedding reception site with floral arrangements.
-Most likely this arrangements will be similar to the bouquets in color and style, just larger or more elaborate.
+Most likely, these arrangements will be similar to the bouquets in color and style, just larger or more elaborate.

-Some of the places you might have flower arrangements include the alter where you are getting married, at the beginning of the aisle that you will walk down, in the corners of the wedding ceremony site, at the entrance of the reception, on tables at the reception like the head table, the cake table or the gift table.
-Of course there are just few places you might put floral arrangements.
+Some of the places you might have flower arrangements include the altar where you are getting married, at the beginning of the aisle that you will walk down, in the corners of the wedding ceremony site, at the entrance of the reception, on tables at the reception like the head table, the cake table or the gift table.
+Of course, there are just a few places you might put floral arrangements.

 How many floral arrangements you use is up to you depending on how many is too many for you, how much you like flowers and want to utilize them on your wedding day as well as your wedding budget because the cost of flowers can add up quickly.

-Finally the wedding centerpieces are traditionally a place where you could find flowers.
-Not everyone chooses to use flowers in their wedding centerpieces, the choose is yours.
+Finally, the wedding centerpieces are traditionally a place where you could find flowers.
+Not everyone chooses to use flowers in their wedding centerpieces, the choice is yours.

 As far as the budget goes, yes the flowers will add an expense, but some of the extras can be bought on sale or in bulk to create the look you envision for less than you thought.
 If you come up with a design early enough you will have time to shop and find the best deals on supplies like floating candles, votive, mirrors, or beads.

-During the planning process you are probably going to want to narrow down your floral choices.
-You will want to look for both flowers available in the season you are getting married as well as ones available all year long.
+During the planning process, you are probably going to want to narrow down your floral choices.
+You will want to look for both flowers available in the season you are getting married, and ones available all year long.

 Here is a small list of blue flowers with their appropriate seasons: